 Image of the Grinder Sliders on a plate ready to be enjoyed

-Today, I’m excited to share my take on another viral trend – Grinder Sandwiches.
-Instead of the classic version, I’ve turned them into sliders, which have always been a hit on my site, from French Dip Sliders to Cuban and Meatball Sliders.
+So today I’m sharing my spin on another viral favorite: Grinder Sandwiches.
+But instead of the big classic version, I turned them into sliders.
+If you know me, you know sliders have a special place in my heart.
+I’ve made French Dip Sliders to Cuban Sliders and Meatball Sliders… the list goes on.

 Process shots-- images of all the ingredients used in this dish